-Taking the lead from the Federal Tort Claims Act, one by one, states began to enact their own forms of tort claims acts, permitting people injured on state or city property, or by government employees to file personal injury claims.
-By allowing injury claims, state and local governments effectively waived sovereign immunity.
+Taking the lead from the FTCA, states began to enact their own version of a tort claims act, permitting people injured on state or city property, or by government employees, to file personal injury claims.

-- Auto accidents due to poorly maintained roads, or from obstructed or defective traffic signals
+- Auto accidents due to poorly maintained roads or traffic signals

 - Drowning in public pools